codewithdev/C-plus-plus-Algorithms/README.md

  # HACKTOBERFEST STATS

 ***_Congratulations!🎉 You Made it!_***
-I would like to thank all the Contributor who have participated in Hacktoberfest this year By DigitalOcean and Successfully contributed to **C-plus-plus-Alogrithms** Repository.Whether it was your first time in the Open Source or experience, Always remember _Every Expert was once a Beginner_.
+I would like to thank all the Contributor who have participated in Hacktoberfest this year By DigitalOcean and Successfully contributed to **C-plus-plus-Alogrithms** Repository.
+Whether it was your first time in the Open Source or having experience, Always remember _Every Expert was once a Beginner_.